-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille you should contact your course tutor or email email@example.com and we will pass your request onto the relevant team.
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording, or braille you should contact your course tutor or raise a support ticket via https://mysupport.arts.ac.uk.

 Issues and complaints

-To report an issue with Moodle or to make a complaint, please also contact firstname.lastname@example.org.
+To report an issue with Moodle or to make a complaint, please use the MySupport App

 Your message will be forwarded to the relevant team who will get back to you as soon as possible.

-We aim to provide you with an initial response within 2 working days and will provide clear information about how we will deal with your enquiry.
+We aim to provide you with an initial response within 2 working days and will provide clear information about how we will deal with your inquiry.

-If you feel we have not answered your complaint satisfactorily, please contact us again at email@example.com .
-We will escalate your complaint David White, Head of Digital Learning, who will work with the team who provides the service/content to get you a response.
+If you feel we have not answered your complaint satisfactorily, please contact us via MySupport.
+We will escalate your complaint to David White, Head of Digital Learning, who will work with the team that provides the service/content to get you a response.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Accessibility Regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).